uchicago-library/microservice_repository_orchestration/README.md

 This repository contains the necessary files to spin up the core microservices for an archival digital repository.

-These microservices are still in varying stages of development, changes my occur without warning.
+These microservices are still in varying stages of development, changes may occur without warning.

 It relies on the following projects: